Entanglement Hamiltonian and effective temperature of non-Hermitian quantum spin ladders: Abstract

-\section{Abstract}
+\section{{Abstract}}

-Quantum entanglement plays a crucial role not only in understanding Hermitian many-body systems but also in offering valuable insights into non-Hermitian quantum systems.
+\boldmath\textbf{ Quantum entanglement plays a crucial role not only in understanding Hermitian many-body systems but also in offering valuable insights into non-Hermitian quantum systems.
 In this paper, we analytically investigate the entanglement Hamiltonian and entanglement energy spectrum of a non-Hermitian spin ladder using perturbation theory in the biorthogonal basis.
 Specifically, we examine the entanglement properties between coupled non-Hermitian quantum spin chains.
 In the strong coupling limit ($J_\mathrm{rung}\gg1$), first-order perturbation theory reveals that the entanglement Hamiltonian closely resembles the single-chain Hamiltonian with renormalized coupling strengths, allowing for the definition of an \textit{ad hoc} temperature.
-Our findings provide new insights into quantum entanglement in non-Hermitian systems and offer a foundation for developing novel algorithms, such as applying finite-temperature Density Matrix Renormalization Group (DMRG) to non-Hermitian quantum systems.
+Our findings provide new insights into quantum entanglement in non-Hermitian systems and offer a foundation for developing novel approaches for studying finite temperature properties in non-Hermitian quantum many-body systems. }